Tata Power Appoints Ms. Nishi Vasudeva as Additional Non-Executive Independent Director

 1 Day5 Days1 Month6 Months1 Year5 Years

-How might Ms. Vasudeva's deep expertise in petroleum and downstream energy influence Tata Power's strategy around EV charging infrastructure and clean energy transition?
+How might Ms. Vasudeva's deep expertise in the petroleum and downstream energy sector influence Tata Power's strategic direction in transitioning toward renewable energy?

 scanx